-Want to learn about a major facet of marketing that directly impacts your conversions?
-If so, keep reading to explore how to identify and target your audience.
-This post covers concrete steps that business owners can follow to help them identify their core audience and understand why doing so is essential to creating an effective marketing plan.
+Want to know about a business marketing principle that directly impacts your conversions?
+Let’s talk about how to identify and market to your target audience.
+This post covers concrete steps business owners can take to identify their core audience and create an effective marketing plan.

 It is important to note that there are two types of audiences: primary and secondary.
 The primary audience consists of the decision makers.
 These are the people who receive your marketing messages directly.
 The secondary audience consists of those who indirectly receive your marketing messages.
 More specifically, those who receive the marketing messages and have influence over the decision maker.